Introduction

 With faster sequential shooting capability, focus bracketing is a lot faster in the OM-1 than in the E-M1 Mk II.
 With the camera on a tripod or copy stand it works perfectly with both slow and fast shutter speeds.

-There are limitations imposed by the nature of subjects, but overall it is the strongest feature of the system: I regularly take photographs handheld with a 300 mm + 2x teleconverter, or 1200 mm-equivalent focal length, even occasionally birds in flight.
+There are limitations imposed by the nature of subjects, but overall it is the strongest feature of the system: I regularly take photographs handheld with a 300 mm + 2x teleconverter, or 1200 mm-equivalent focal length, even birds in flight.
 Still, the limiting factor for shutter speed is subject movement, not camera movement.

 Sequential shooting